emmarapt/RealWorld2AirSim-DARP/README_optimization.md

 - Install python3.9
 - Perform the command `sudo apt-get install python3.9-dev`
 - Install the packages inside the *requirements.txt* file
-- Compile the cython code with the command `cd handleGeo && python3 setup.py build_ext --inplace`
+- Compile the cython code with the command `cd RealWorld\handleGeo && python3 setup.py build_ext --inplace`

 ## How to run

 The required steps to run the modified code are the following:

-- Run the command `python3 ChoosePath.py`
+- Run the command `python main.py`